HealthDataInsight/attribute_descriptors/README.md

       valid_values:
         - /\D*/

 You can then access this data where it makes sense.
-For example `User.firstname` will give you all the metadata for that particular property.
-Accessing from the instance is also possible (e.g. `user.metadata`).
+For example `User.firstname` yields the metadata for the firstname property.
+The data can also be accessed at the instance level (e.g. `user.metadata`).

 The benefit of all this is that your classes become **data-driven**.
 In most MVC frameworks like Rails you still have to duplicate validations between models